 Online tutoring jobs are available in a range of topics, including math, English, computer science and foreign languages.
-With an e-learning site like Chegg, tutors earn least $20 per hour.
+With an e-learning site like Chegg, tutors earn at least $20 per hour.

-13. Make and sell things on Etsy
+13. Make and sell merchandise on Etsy

 Etsy is a platform for artists and makers to sell handmade products.
 If you have a knack for the arts, you could benefit from Etsy’s loyal customer base and easy-to-use interface.

 Locate gigs in your community in categories such as grocery shopping, yard work, painting, TV mounting, lighting installation and more.
 After you set up a profile, TaskRabbit will notify you of jobs nearby, and you can decide which ones you want to complete.
 You could also check out a site like Craigslist.